Updated according to the provisions of the Decree by Italian Prime Minister of 26 April 2020.

 - Suspension of shows and events in public and private places like cinemas, theatres, pubs, dance schools, discos and other indoor places.

-- Opening of religious sites is conditioned by the adoption of organizational measures that guarantee a safety distance of at least one meter to attenders.
+- Opening of religious sites is conditioned by the adoption of organizational measures such as to avoid gatherings of people, ensuring that attendees keep a distance of at least one meter.

 - Shutdown of museums, institutes and cultural spaces (museums, libraries, archives, archaeological areas, archaeological parks, historical complexes).